belalmedhat97/WeatherApp_SwiftUI_Example/README.md

 # WeatherApp_SwiftUI
-simple one screen Weather App using swiftui
+Simple one screen Weather App using swiftui
-In this example it show how to use SwiftUI With Simple API call using URL Session
 ## API
 I used online API that retreive weather Details of city or country every time i call it : http://www.weatherapi.com/ then by using codable decode JSON response and show Weather data